lammps/lammps/doc/src/fix_qeq_reax.rst

 Restrictions
 """"""""""""

-This fix is part of the USER-REAXC package.
+This fix is part of the REAXFF package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 This fix does not correctly handle interactions